Kaspemart/Galytix/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-## HOW TO STRUCTURE AND OPTIMISE THE CODE IN THE FUTURE:
+## HOW TO STRUCTURE AND OPTIMISE THE CODE IN THE FUTURE (IF I HAD MORE TIME):
-*
+* The code could be even more OOP-friendly and could be structured into classes for instance
+* I would also better handle the "# 1) Setup", because now it
+* The function os.getlogin() which I used may not work on all environments (for getting the local username)

 ------------------------------------------------------------------------------------------------------------------------------------------
 ## Project info